Building a positive evaluation culture

 This refers to the structures, rules, processes and people in an organisation that have the 'authority' to influence what is seen as valuable or important.
 This authorising environment can act to approve or support new initiatives.
 An authorising environment can be set by formal policies, funding requirements and budgets.
 Less formal structures of authority include the support and interest of specific influential individuals within an organisation.

 Evaluation champions (also sometimes referred to as 'advocates' or 'influencers') are individuals who promote and advocate for evaluation in their organisation.
 Champions can be at all levels of an organisation and can include practitioners, evaluation officers, team leaders, program managers and executive staff.

-The information presented in this resource draws from a recent research project undertaken by the Families and Children Expert Panel project team at the Australian Institute of Family Studies (AIFS).
+The information presented in this resource draws from a recent research project undertaken at the Australian Institute of Family Studies (AIFS).
 That project investigated the ways in which managers and other types of evaluation champions can encourage the use of evaluation findings (both at an executive and service level), and the successful approaches and processes that build a positive evaluation culture.

 Why managers and the organisational environment are important

 Organisations that successfully use evaluation create a culture where evidence and evaluation are seen as important and staff at all levels are comfortable using evidence to improve their practice.

 The reason we come to work today is to make people's lives better.
 We want to be confident we're doing that.
 We want to be confident we're doing that to the best we know today, and that if we're using evidence, we can keep improving not only what we're doing today but tomorrow.
 So I think having really strong communication about why we're doing evaluation is really, really important.
 (Program Manager)